 Clowns?
 Pretty much just Emmett Kelly.
 (Bozo, Clarabelle, etc. don't count because they weren't actually circus clowns.)
 Grock and Oleg Popov to older people.

 Famous circus animals?
 Just Jumbo the Elephant (and when it comes to fictional circus animals, Mrs. Jumbo and Dumbo).
 Old Joe the Dromedary is only known indirectly, as the model for the camel on the Camel Cigarettes pack...and eventually for the most controversial advertising mascot in history, Joe Camel.
+And now that most circuses have phased out animal acts, probably the only place kids today can be expected to see them is on a Barnum's Animals cookie box.

 Magicians?
 Harry Houdini (never mind that he was an escape artist, not a magician).
 Maybe David Copperfield and Siegfried and Roy if you're lucky.